amodsamant/NYTimesSearch/README.md

 * [x] Added a TAG for every view which shows the News Desk value if present else uses Section Name
 * [x] Added published date in the view for user to understand what date the article was published
 * [x] Date picker does not allow you to set a begin date from than the current date
+* [x] New icon for app.
+Created using https://romannurik.github.io/AndroidAssetStudio/index.html
 * [x] Splash Activity is added
 * [x] Added Snackbar when no internet connection(example part of video walkthrough), when no results are retrieved(example image below, not a part of walkthrough) or another when there is an error in retrieving results from the API.